 Best of the Best USA

-American Bar Association, Section on Real Property, Trust and Estate Law, serves as liaison to the American Institute of Certified Public Accountants (AICPA) and as co-chair of the Trust and Estate Committee on Government Submissions
+American Bar Association, Section on Real Property, Trust and Estate Law, previously served as liaison to the American Institute of Certified Public Accountants (AICPA) and as co-chair of the Trust and Estate Committee on Government Submissions

 American College of Trust and Estate Counsel, fellow, liaison to the AICPA, as well as past regent and past chair of the International Estate Planning Committee and the Washington Affairs Committee